rsmaller/carg/README.md

 flag plus a colon plus the corresponding string formatter.
 Each argument should also be separated by spaces.
 For
 example:

-`setFlagsFromNamedArgs(argc, argv, "-n:%d -t:%10s -b:bool", &intArg, &stringArg, &boolArg)`
+`setFlagsFromNamedArgs("-n:%d -t:%10s -b:bool", &intArg, &stringArg, &boolArg)`

 - Will use the `-n` flag plus a digit value to set the `intArg` argument and subsequently the `intArgValue` variable.
 - Will use the `-t` flag plus a string value to set the `stringArg` argument and subsequently the `stringArgValue` variable.